 , but sticks around after map loads so you don’t have to press your fov bind every time.sar_autojump

-- Makes you jump continuously while holding your jump key.
+- Cheat command.
+Makes you jump continuously while holding the jump key.sar_cvars_unlock

 A full list of commands is available here.
 There are a lot.